hbkpancakes/upnext/README.md

 that crash the script, or errors that look whacky.
 I'm expecting this, and working on handling all errors in an efficient way.

+**PLEASE MAKE SURE YOU READ ALL SETUP INSTRUCTIONS CAREFULLY, ESPECIALLY STEP 7.
+THIS WILL ENSURE THE SCRIPT RUNS WITHOUT ERROR**

 Current features include:
 - Support for both Firefox and Chrome
 - Firefox runs "headless", meaning it will not open a window,